google/flatbuffers/docs/source/RustUsage.md

 attacker, this is undesirable.

 The C++ port provides a buffer verifier, but, at this time, Rust does not.
+Rust may provide this in a future version.

 ## Threading